Ayivugwe/Ayivugwe/README.md

 - Cloud
 - NextJS
 - Web design

+#Languages I speak
+- Kifuliiru :
+This is my mother tongue.
+By wanting to find things on the Internet in my own language, I found myself doing things I didn't know.
+This is my gratest  source of inspiration.
+I want to put my language everywhere, then I have to work hard.
+Search for the word : **Ibufuliiru** or **Kifuliiru** to see by yourself.
+- Kiswahili
+- English
+- French
+- Spanish (Medium level, due to not practicing)
+- Esperanto (limited due to not practicing)

 <!---
 Ayivugwe/Ayivugwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.